 The American Rescue Plan (ARP) provides funding to institutions to provide financial aid grants to eligible students.
 These grants for students may be used for any component of the student’s cost of attendance (i.e., tuition, room, board, fees, and indirect costs) or for emergency costs that arise due to the coronavirus.
 More comprehensive information regarding ARP may be found on the Department of Education website.

-As of September 30, 2021 NGU identified 39 eligible PA Medicine program students enrolled in the Fall 2021 semester and granted $43,600 in Emergency Student Grants.
-NGU will provide additional emergency student grant funds to eligible students using the remaining ARP funding within the required timeframe established by the Department of Education (DoE).
+As of the date of this reporting, the University has an estimated 1,665 students eligible to receive Emergency Student Grants under CRRSAA and ARP (a)(1) and (a)(4) programs.
+During the Fall 2021 semester, a total of $1,549,850 in Emergency Student Grant funds were provided to 1,665 eligible students.
+NGU will provide additional emergency student grant funds to eligible students using the remaining ARP funding during the Spring 2022 semester within the required timeframe established by the Department of Education (DoE).

-PA Medicine Students: Students considered for an emergency student grant are degree-seeking students, currently enrolled at least ½ time for the Fall 2021 semester.
+Students considered for an emergency student grant are degree-seeking students, enrolled at least ½ time for the Fall 2021 semester.
 Grant consideration is based on those with financial need as demonstrated by the EFC from the 2021-2022 FAFSA, giving prioritization to those that have an EFC between $0-$5,846.
+International and undocumented students are not required to submit a FAFSA for consideration.

-The grant matrix system below is based on the EFC and assists currently enrolled PA students for Fall 2021 with various components of their cost of attendance (ie. tuition, fees, and indirect costs).
-Students that have not yet submitted a 2021-2022 FAFSA have been encouraged to do so for consideration.
+The grant matrix below is based on the EFC and assists enrolled students with various components of their cost of attendance (ie. tuition, fees, and indirect costs).
+Students that had not yet submitted a 2021-2022 FAFSA were encouraged to do so for consideration.

 |$0 to $5,846||$1200|